qinyigangedward/Ant_Simulator/README.md

 Import the Ant_Simulator_Unitypackage in a new Unity 2D project.
 <br/>
-Source codes are in /Assets/Script
+Source codes are in /Assets/Script after import.

 # How to play #